 - After the system information page loads, select File > Save.

 - Wait a few minutes for the server to save the file.

 - Attach the file to your New Relic support ticket.

 Sometimes the .NET agent will start but not be able to write to its logs because it does not have the necessary permissions to create the log directory and log files.
-Permissions management varies greatly by environment, so you will need to work with your system administrator to verify that this is not an issue.
+Permissions management varies by environment, so you will need to work with your system administrator to verify that this is not an issue.